 - In a bowl, combine oats, flour, brown sugar, baking powder and salt.
 Combine milk, eggs and butter; stir into dry ingredients just until blended.
 Fold in pecans.
-Pour batter by 1/4 cupfuls onto a lightly greased hot griddle; turn when bubbles form on top of pancakes.
+Pour batter by 1/4 cupfuls onto a greased cast-iron skillet or griddle over medium-high heat; turn when bubbles form on top of pancakes.
 Cook until second side is golden brown.
 Yield: 14-16 pancakes.

 Originally published as Pecan-Oatmeal Pancakes in Cookin' Up Country Breakfasts Cookbook 1994, p42